-8 Symptoms of a Hormonal Imbalance You May Be Unaware Of
+8 Symptoms of a Hormonal Imbalance You Didn’t Know

-An accumulation of abdominal fat and loss of muscle mass are a common symptom of issues with your endocrine system.
-Stress is typically associated with these symptoms.
+Excessive abdominal fat and muscle loss are a common symptom of issues with your endocrine system.
+Stress is usually another key factor.

 2. Loss of sex drive